rubyide/vscode-ruby/readme.md

   * Stop on entry
   * Breaking on uncaught exceptions and errors
   * Attach requests
+  * Breakpoints can also be set in `.erb` files

+- Unit/Integration tests debugging
+  * RSpec
+  * Cucumber

 - Ruby remote debug
 - Rails debugging
 - Language colorization support